10 Things to Do in St. Andrews: From Historic Charm to Natural Wonders

 Paddle through St. Andrews Bay

-Launch from Oaks by the Bay Park or connect with Katie’s Paddleboarding Adventures for lessons, group nature tours, or sunset paddleboard yoga.
-All equipment is included, and the routes are beginner-friendly with plenty of scenic views along the way.
-It is one of the more peaceful things to do in St. Andrews—and a great way to slow down and take in the bay.
+Launch from Oaks by the Bay Park or connect with a local outfitter for a guided kayak or paddleboard experience.
+All equipment is typically included with guided tours, and routes are beginner-friendly with plenty of scenic bay views throughout.
+It’s a peaceful way to slow down and experience St. Andrews from the water looking back toward shore.

 Celebrate Mardi Gras with Krewe of St. Andrews